foundryvtt/crucible/docs/Character/Skills.md

 #### Deception Tasks

-**Lie.** You can use the Deception skill for attempts to willfully mislead others, or convincingly omit the truth from your words.
+**Lie.** You can use the Deception skill for attempts to willfully mislead others, or convincingly omit the truth from your words.<br>
-**Detect Lies.** You can use your own knowledge of Deception to determine if someone else may be lying.
+**Detect Lies.** You can use your own knowledge of Deception to determine if someone else may be lying.<br>
 **Disguise.** You can attempt to create a disguise that may mask your identity.
-This includes both creating a costume or outfit for a disguise, and also imitating the behavior and speech of another individual.
+This includes both creating a costume or outfit for a disguise, and also imitating the behavior and speech of another individual.<br>
-**Fabricate.** Attempts at forgery use Deception checks to create a seemingly-official document, or make some other physical object seem genuine.
+**Fabricate.** Attempts at forgery use Deception checks to create a seemingly-official document, or make some other physical object seem genuine.<br>

 | Rank | Deception Skill Progression                                  |
 | ---- | ------------------------------------------------------------ |